A division of VacationsToGo.com

-Azamara, Celebrity, Costa (25 for holiday and peak season sailings), Holland America, Hurtigruten, MSC Cruises (when departing from ports in the U.S.), Norwegian Cruise Line, Oceania, Paul Gauguin Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean, Seabourn Cruise Line, Swan Hellenic, Voyages to Antiquity and Voyages of Discovery.
+Azamara, Celebrity, Costa (25 for holiday and peak season sailings), Fathom, Holland America, Hurtigruten, MSC Cruises (when departing from ports in the U.S.), Norwegian Cruise Line, Oceania, Paul Gauguin Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean, Seabourn Cruise Line, Swan Hellenic, Voyages to Antiquity and Voyages of Discovery.

 The following cruise lines require that all passengers in a cabin are 21 or older or that at least one person in the cabin is 25 or older:

 An exception may be made for underage married couples, as long as they are both 18.
 These couples may be asked to show proof of their marriage.
 This exception is based on individual cruise line policy and should be confirmed by your Vacations To Go cruise counselor prior to booking.

 Carnival also makes exceptions for qualified U.S. Military personnel who are at least 18 years of age.
 Proof of military eligibility will be needed when booking, as well as the appropriate verification documents at embarkation.

 Carnival guests between the ages of 18 and 21 on a booking may have their own cabin, only if the booking is cross-referenced with the adult relative or guardian's stateroom.

 Your age on the date of sailing is generally considered your age for the length of the cruise.